Elisabeth Farnese: Queen of Spain

 Elisabeth enjoyed hunting and wore male riding attire while doing so.
 She was described as an excellent shot and rider, and often hunted with the king.
-Early on, she became overweight because of her great appetite.
 She spent extravagantly, on both herself and her confidants.
 Her circle of confidants consisted, except her nurse Laura Pescatori, of her Italian doctor Cervi and Marquis Scotti, who were also a part of her Italian retinue.
 Her favorites among her ladies-in-waiting was first her Flemish attendant La Pellegrina, who acted as the go-between for her and minister Patino, and the Duchess of Saint-Pierre; after the former had married and the latter departed for France in 1727, she favored the Marchioness Las Nieves, who had the task to act as the queen's informant and who by 1736 was said to be the one who should be courted for supplicants to the queen.
 She respected her chief lady-in-waiting, Countess de Altamira, who managed her ladies-in-waiting very strictly.

+The queen collected Italian works from the 16th and 17th centuries, including masterpieces by Correggio, Guido Reni, Francesco Salviati and Flemish works by such celebrated artists as Anthony van Dyck, and the Bruegel family.

-Initially, Queen Elisabeth was popular because her dismissal of des Ursins made her seem as the savior of Spain from French dominance, but her complete dominance of the monarch soon made her as unpopular as des Ursins.
+Initially, Queen Elisabeth was popular because her dismissal of des Ursins made her seem as the savior of Spain from French dominance, but her increasing influence over the monarch soon made her as unpopular as des Ursins.
 Elisabeth was also unpopular among the Spanish nobility for the decline of formal Spanish etiquette court life, and pamphlets of the "Spanish party" typically accused her of keeping the king in slavery, benefiting foreigners and trying to murder her step-sons.